Hopf-theoretic approach to motives of twisted flag varieties: Applications to Chow motives: quadrics

 Finally, we say that $M(Q)$ has a \emph{connection} $i$ and $j$, if for every indecomposable direct summand $N$ of $M(Q)$ such that $\Lambda(N)$ contains $i$, it also contains $j$.
 This is an equivalence relation that defines a partition of $\Lambda(Q)$. \end{dfn}

 The main result of \cite{Vi11} says that every anisotropic quadric has at least the same connections as an anisotropic excellent quadric of the same dimension.
-Now we state some new restrictions depending on the $J$-invariant $J(q)$, where $J(q)$ stands for Vishik's $J$-invariant (see Section~\ref{jinvold}).
+Now we state some new restrictions depending on the $J$-invariant $J(q)$, where $J(q)$ stands for Vishik's $J$-invariant.
+Note that if $G$ is a split special orthogonal group, then $\CH^*(G)\otimes\ff_2$ is isomorphic to the modulo two Chow ring of the respective maximal orthogonal Grassmannian.
+This identifies the generators $e_i$ with the generators $z_i$ (see Section~\ref{jinvold}).

 \begin{thm} If $j\not\in J(q)$, then the Chow motive of $Q$ has connections $m-j$ and $m$, $m-j+1$ and $m+1,\ldots, m-1$ and $m+j-1$, and, if $n$ is even, $m'$ and $m+j$. \end{thm} \begin{proof} The condition $j\not\in J(q)$ means that the generator $e_j$ of the orthogonal group is not zero in the bialgebra $H^*$ corresponding to $q$.